End Japanese dolphin slaughter

 Leicester Square, London.
 Sat 28 Jan 2017

 Probably the largest dolphin at the protest to

 shame Japan into stopping the annual Taiji cove slaughter

 Around a thousand people, many with model dolphins of various

 They were protesting against the continuing annual slaughter of

-dolphins in Taiji cove, where the animals are herded in by fishermen and attacked
+dolphins in Taiji cove, where the animals are herded in by fishermen

-and sold to perform for the public in aquaria, a
+Others are captured and sold to perform for the public in aquaria, a

 cruel practice the protesters want stopped.
 I left as the march via

 Save our NHS from STP Cuts